 17% of the company's employees chose Fund B, which manages 2.3 billion NIS.
 The risk level of fund B is defined as medium.
 The average annual yield over the past five years is 5.07%.
 The value of the Sharp index is 1.28.
 The management fees from the accrual (the total amount accrued in the fund) are 0.40%.
 The management fees from the deposits in fund B, i.e. the fees taken from each and every deposit, are zero.
 About 24% of the fund's assets are invested in shares.

 20% of the company's employees chose fund C. This fund has a managed assets volume of 3.4 billion NIS at a general medium risk level.
 The Sharp index value for fund C is 1.28.
 25% of the fund's assets are invested in shares.
 The average annual yield over the past five years was 4.89% per year.
 The management fees charged are 0.48% of the accrual, which constitute a discount of 76% of the management fee ceiling, and 0% of the deposits.
 The management fees of fund C are 0.48%.
-Fund C has managed assets of about 2.7 billion NIS.

 Provident fund D manages about 2.5 billion NIS.
 26% of the fund's assets are invested in shares, and it was chosen by 19% of the company's employees.
 The Sharp index value for fund D is 1.17.
 The management fees in the fund are zero from deposits and 0.44% from accrual.
 The average annual yield over the past five years is 4.89% per year.